The Atlantic Companion · Wild Atlantic Way · Cork

 A small, smartly-curated museum on Emmet Square dedicated to the local boy who became commander-in-chief of the Free State army.
 Personal artefacts, the story of the Treaty, and the road from Sam's Cross to Béal na Bláth.
 Worth an hour even if you think you know the story.

 Good to know · Emmet Square, town centre.
-Closed Mondays in winter.
+Check current opening hours before visiting.
 Combined ticket with the Collins ancestral home at Sam's Cross.

 History